 10. Learn More About Who Works For You

-This doesn’t mean you checking every detail about them available on social media, but rather engaging with them face to face.
+This doesn’t mean you checking every detail about them available on social media, and their average number of Instagram likes, but rather engaging with them face to face.
 If you’re running a small business, make time for all of your employees, take them out for a coffee or lunch and have a normal conversation, not necessarily business-related.
 If your company is bigger, then work closely with your managers, so that you know them, and they know all the people working for you.

 About the author: